There are lots of professionals who can help kids with dyslexia.

 Learn about dyslexia treatment, including strategies and therapies that can help kids with dyslexia.

-Instruction and Support for Dyslexia
+Instruction and support for dyslexia

 Kids with dyslexia need specific and direct instruction in reading.
 A number of reading programs are designed to help kids with dyslexia.
-And many are based on an approach called
+And many are based on an approach called Orton–Gillingham (OG).

 Kids can get this instruction in school as part of

-instructional intervention.
+or as an instructional intervention.
 They can also get it working with a private reading specialist.

 With this approach, teachers involve different senses to help kids learn.
 They might use sandpaper letters to learn phonics and spelling, for instance.
 Or they might learn syllables by tapping them out with their fingers.